jbennet-t/keyboard_control/README.md

 7. roscd to wherever you cloned the repository (```.../src/keyboard_control```)
 8. Run the program: ```rosrun keyboard_control keyboard_input.py```

-Note: you may have to install pip3 and getch if they are not already part of your python install
+Note: you may have to install pip3 and if it is not already part of your python install
 * pip install: https://pip.pypa.io/en/stable/installing/
-* getch install: ```pip3 install getch```